-In a separate study, the baby boom hypothesis proved to be mainly wrong in the 21 high-income countries analyzed by Sobotka et al. (2021).
-A widespread fertility decline between November 2020 and February 2021, approximately nine months after the onset of the pandemic in the Northern hemisphere, was registered.
+In a separate study, Sobotka et al. found that the baby boom hypothesis was largely wrong in the 21 high-income countries they analyzed (2021).
+The results indicated that in Northern Hemisphere countries, fertility declined between November 2020 and February 2021, approximately nine months after the onset of the pandemic.
 Compared to the same month of the previous year, the number of births dropped by an average of 5.1% in November, 6.5% in December, and 8.9% in January.
-These decreases were not observed in Denmark, Finland, the Netherlands, and Norway, and were particularly important in southern European countries, arguably the places with relatively less robust welfare regimes compared to northern European countries (Rendall et al. 2010).
+However, the findings also showed that births did not decrease in Denmark, Finland, the Netherlands, or Norway; and that the declines were particularly large in southern European countries, which generally have less robust welfare regimes than northern European countries (Rendall et al. 2010).

-Aassve et. al. (2021) later assessed fertility declines –measured by the Crude Birth Rate– in the same sample of countries but controlled by the ongoing trends at the time of the pandemic.
-A net negative effect of the pandemic was then found in seven countries: Austria, Belgium, Hungary, Italy, Portugal, Singapore, and Spain.
-More recent research emphasized this baby bust as a short-term effect, followed by the reversion of fertility rates to pre-pandemic levels in most countries (UNFPA 2021).
-A scenario of partial recovery seems probable, although trends can also be unstable, moving in cycles of busts and recoveries, similar to the cycles of the pandemic.
+Aassve et. al. (2021) later assessed fertility declines using the crude birth rate in the same sample of countries, but controlled for the ongoing trends during the Covid-19 pandemic.
+They found that the pandemic had a net negative effect on fertility in seven countries: Austria, Belgium, Hungary, Italy, Portugal, Singapore, and Spain.
+More recent research has shown that this baby bust was a short-term effect that was followed by the reversion of fertility rates to pre-pandemic levels in most countries (UNFPA 2021).
+A scenario of a partial recovery of fertility seems probable, although fertility trends may also be unstable, characterized by cycles of busts and recoveries, similar to the cycles of the pandemic.

-Finally, subnational data is becoming available, allowing researchers to examine these trends in a more disaggregated manner.
-The first work on subnational patterns shows regional within-country heterogeneity in terms of “excess births” –see Nitsche et. al. (2021) for European countries– and also the largest fertility reduction in places most affected by the pandemic in terms of infection rates and reductions in mobility –Cohen (2021) for counties within Florida and Ohio, in the U.S.
+Finally, subnational data are becoming available that will allow researchers to examine these trends in a more disaggregated manner.
+The first study on subnational patterns was by Cohen (2021), who examined fertility in counties in Florida and Ohio in the U.S.; see Nitsche et. al. (2021) for an analysis of subnational fertility patterns in European countries.
+The results showed that there was regional within-country heterogeneity in “excess births,” with the largest fertility declines being observed in places that were most affected by the pandemic in terms of infection rates and reductions in mobility.

 The case of Brazil and Colombia

-The similarities between these two countries in terms of overarching fertility trends (Guzmán et al. 2006) and social stratification systems (Portes and Hoffman 2003) warrant the comparability of our results.
-Meanwhile, some differences in terms of population size, geographical extension, the functioning of national health systems, the legacy of armed internal conflict in Colombia, and economic development may account for potential divergent results.
+We have chosen to study the effects of the Covid-19 pandemic on births in Brazil and Columbia because these two countries have similar overall fertility trends (Guzmán et al. 2006) and social stratification systems (Portes and Hoffman 2003).
+However, the differences between these two countries in terms of their population size, their geographical area, the functioning of their national health system, their legacy of armed internal conflict, and their economic development may account for some of the discrepancies in their fertility trends.